April 10, 2012

 Water on the Wild Horse trail

-It was around the north side of Wild Horse Peak that I noticed Phil wasn’t behind me anymore.
-I figured he must have stopped for a snack or something, so I did the same.
-Then I played around with my GPS, studied the map, and quenched my thirst.
-When Phil still wasn’t in sight, I went back, yelling his name, until I finally heard him respond after I’d been walking for five or ten minutes.
-He’d somehow gotten off the trail and had been thrashing around in the brush.
-With the sound of my voice he was able to relocate the trail, and we continued on towards the truck with Phil volunteering to take the lead.
+It was around the north side of Wild Horse Peak that I noticed Phil was farther behind than usual.
+I figured he must have stopped for a snack so I did the same.
+I played around with my GPS, studied the map, and quenched my thirst.
+When Phil still hadn’t come around I started backtracking and calling his name.
+I then heard some thrashing in the brush:

 Phil leading through the brush on the Wild Horse trail